sysmso/singularity-ci/README.md

 # singularity-ci

+The Dockerfile in this repository builds Apptainer.
+The resulting Docker image can be used on any system with Docker to build Apptainer images.

 CI docker container for building and pushing singularity containers to a registry.

 ## How to upload container to sregistry with Gitlab CI